The definitive list for freeloading fun in Gloucestershire, SoGlos has handpicked 26 free things to do in the county without spending a penny.

 Explore local history at Tewkesbury Museum, which offers a glimpse into the town’s rich heritage.
 Home to historical artefacts and relics, the venue delves 5,000 years into the past, with Roman, Medieval and Victorian collections.

 Gloucestershire is the capital of festivals, with an ever-increasing list of fantastic festivities going on year-round.
-Some of which can be enjoyed totally free of charge, including the annual Tewkesbury Medieval Festival; Stroud Fringe Festival and Herefordshire and Gloucestershire Canal Festival as just three examples – look out for the ‘FREE’ badge on SoGlos’s Gloucestershire events calendar for hundreds of free events each year.
+Look out for the ‘FREE’ badge on SoGlos’s Gloucestershire events calendar for hundreds of free events each year.

 Showcasing the work of talented local artists, The Gardens Gallery in Montpellier unites the local community through its engaging and regularly-changing exhibitions, which draw in locals and tourists alike, and offers a pleasant viewing experience.